1970–71 Chicago Black Hawks season: Playoffs

-The Black Hawks opponent was the Montreal Canadiens, who finished the season with a 42–23–13 record, earning 97 points, which was good for third place in the East.
+The Black Hawks opponent was the Montreal Canadiens, who finished the season in third place in the East with a 42–23–13 record, earning 97 points.
 Montreal then upset the heavily favored Boston Bruins in the first round, followed by defeating the Minnesota North Stars in the second round.
 The series opened with two games at Chicago Stadium, and the Hawks took a commanding 2–0 series lead, defeating the Canadiens 2–1 and 5–3.
 The series shifted to the Montreal Forum for the next two games, and the Canadiens evened the series with two home wins of their own, by scores of 4–2 and 5–2.
-The fifth game returned to Chicago, and the Black Hawks stayed hot at home, shutting out Montreal 2–0 to take a 3–2 series lead.
-The Hawks, looking to wrap up the series in the sixth game in Montreal, however, the Canadiens forced a seventh and deciding game, winning by a score of 4–3.
-In the seventh game at Chicago Stadium, where the Hawks were 7–1 during the playoffs, the Black Hawks would have a 2–0 lead halfway through the game, but the Canadiens cut into the lead when Jacques Lemaire scored on a shot from center ice that got past Hawks goaltender Tony Esposito.
+The fifth game returned to Chicago, and the Black Hawks stayed hot at home, shutting out Montreal 2–0 to take a 3–2 series lead with a chance to win the Stanley Cup in Montreal for game 6.
+However, the Canadiens forced a seventh and deciding game, winning by a score of 4–3.
+In the seventh game at Chicago Stadium, where the Hawks were 7–1 during the playoffs, the Black Hawks led 2–0 halfway through the game, but the Canadiens cut into the lead when Jacques Lemaire scored on a shot from center ice that got past Hawks goaltender Tony Esposito.
 The Canadiens tied the game at two before the end of the second when Henri Richard scored, setting up an intense third period.
 Richard once again scored 2:34 into the period, giving Montreal a 3–2 lead, and Canadiens goaltender Ken Dryden kept the Black Hawks off the scoreboard for the rest of the game, as Montreal would win the Stanley Cup in dramatic fashion for their third championship in four years.
-The Canadiens were the second team in NHL history, the other the 1945 Toronto Maple Leafs to win a game seven on the road in the Stanley Cup final.
+The Canadiens were the second team in NHL history, the other the 1945 Toronto Maple Leafs to win a game seven on the road in the Stanley Cup Finals.